WalletConnect/walletconnect-docs/docs/specs/clients/chat/client-api.md

 abstract class Client {
   // ---------- Methods ----------------------------------------------- //

-  // initializes the client with persisted storage and a network connection public abstract init(): Promise<void>;
+  // initializes the client with persisted storage and a network connection and keyserver url public abstract init(params: {
+    keyserverUrl?: string; //optional.
+If value not supplied default to keys.walletconnect.com }): Promise<void>;

   // - registers a blockchain account with an identity key if not yet registered on this client
   // - registers invite key if not yet registered on this client and starts listening on invites if private is false